Generic Non Profit Bylaws: Everything You Need to Know

 - The organization's specific purpose, which includes the particular activities in which it will become involved.
 List your nonprofit's major activities, but it is advisable not to be too detailed in the descriptions.
 This allows room for changing and growing in the future.

 - Membership in your organization.
 Membership may only include the board of directors, or you can also choose to open it to the public.
 This provision should also specify who is eligible to become a voting member, and how the members will be accepted, such as by a majority vote of the board.

 - The rights that are granted to each member.

 - The process by which a member may resign from membership, or be terminated, such as by majority vote of the membership or board.

 - Information about member meetings, such as how often they will be held.
 Most organizations are required to hold at least one meeting every year, although some states may have regulations that require them to be held more often.

 - Information about the Board of Directors.
 These are members who are given extra authority and responsibilities.
 This section should include the directors' duties, the number of directors, qualifications, and how long they are allowed to hold their office.
 It should also specify the process for electing new directors, and any other relevant rules that apply.

 - Information about the Board of Directors' Officers, including which positions will be filled.
 Some states have restrictions on how these may be held, such as banning one person from holding multiple positions simultaneously.
 Typical officer positions include the president, vice president, secretary, and treasurer.

 If you need more information or help with generic non profit bylaws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.